georgemoralis/pcsp-minifire-port/README.md

 # TODO

-* update opengl from v1 to v3 and use glew as a step in for adding imgui
+* update opengl from v1 to v3 and use glfw as a step in for adding imgui
 * use imgui
 * make it a proper psp emulator rather than hackish minifire demo port